steelmananything/steelmananything/_topics/introduction.md

 1. Dr. Alexander is a [major figurehead of the steelmanning movement](https://slatestarcodex.com/2013/02/12/youre-probably-wondering-why-ive-called-you-here-today/) (premise).
 2. A field's general soundness can be gauged informally by its experts' use -- or misuse -- of that field's tools (premise).
 3. Dr. Alexander committed two major instances of tinmanning ([Dr. Gelman's arguments](https://statmodeling.stat.columbia.edu/2022/04/28/the-challenge-of-bending-over-backward-to-see-things-from-the-other-persons-point-of-view/)).
-4. Therefore, something is rotten in steelmanning, even if it's an informal flaw (follows from 1, 2, and 3).
+4. Therefore, something is rotten in steelmanning (follows from 1, 2, and 3).

 ##### Response: Dr. Alexander's arguments don't seem to be tinmen